germainlefebvre4/aws-lambda/resetVpcOnAllRegions/README.md

-# Terminate EC2 Instances from all regions
+# Reset VPC and EC2 services from all regions

 This Function will reset the EC2 Service in all available regions on the current AWS Account.